 Skip to main content

+Consultation has closed on Gateway to New Brighton.
 People were able to provide feedback from 31 July to 28 August 2023.
-You can read their feedback and the staff recommendation as part of the agenda for the Hearings Panel.
+You can read their feedback and the staff recommendation as part of the agenda for the Hearings Panel and find out how this influenced Council's decision to approve the Hearings Panel's recommendations.

 We’re making improvements to the main road into New Brighton, including a new bridge across the Ōtākaro-Avon River and upgrading Pages Road east of Anzac Drive.
 This project also includes changes to the surrounding streets and intersections - some of which are key for improving the emergency evacuation of the area.